GeorgeSchiro/GetCert2/README.md

 -UseNonIISBindingAlso=False

-    Set this switch True to use the typical IIS binding procedures on this machine as well as the -NonIISBindingScript (see above).
+    Set this switch True to use the typical IIS binding procedures on this machine as well as the -ScriptNonIISBinding (see above).

 -UseNonIISBindingOnly=False

-    Set this switch True to disable the usual IIS binding procedures on this machine and use the -NonIISBindingScript instead (see above).
+    Set this switch True to disable the usual IIS binding procedures on this machine and use the -ScriptNonIISBinding instead (see above).

 -UseNonIISBindingPfxFile=False

-    Set this switch True to allow for the creation of a PFX file for use by the non-IIS binding script (see -NonIISBindingScript above).
+    Set this switch True to allow for the creation of a PFX file for use by the non-IIS binding script (see -ScriptNonIISBinding above).
 The server location and the password of this PFX file must be defined on the SCS (see 'GoGetCert Client Callable SCS Methods.pdf').